 Visit Glacier National Park

-Vehicle reservations are required for east bound traffic on Going-to-the-Sun Road past the reservation checkpoint May 24 through September 8, 2024, from 6 a.m. to 3 p.m.
-New in 2024, reservations for Going-to-the-Sun Road are good for one day only.
+Vehicle reservations are required for east bound traffic on Going-to-the-Sun Road past the reservation checkpoint June 13th through September 28, 2025, from 6 a.m. to 3 p.m.
+Reservations for Going-to-the-Sun Road are good for one day only.

 Visitors without reservations will be detoured at the checkpoint and routed back through Apgar Village.
 The village is expected to experience heavy traffic and parking will be in high demand.

-Also new in 2024, visitors will be able to access Going-to-the-Sun Road from the east side beyond Rising Sun without a vehicle reservation.
-Visitors will also have access to the St. Mary Visitor Center and shuttle stop on the east side of Glacier National Park, as in 2023.
+Visitors will be able to access Going-to-the-Sun Road from the east side beyond Rising Sun without a vehicle reservation.
+Visitors will also have access to the St. Mary Visitor Center and shuttle stop on the east side of Glacier National Park, as in 2024.

 Booking A Reservation